We wouldn’t be here today if it wasn’t for the vision, support and strong community behind Paint The Town REaD.

 How do you help?
 I head up operations management of PTTR, by using a collective impact assets based community development framework to grow our movement.
 Best part?
-Meeting with the amazing teams of PTTR workers across Australia, seeing the difference we’re making, and of course, working on the Board!
+Meeting with the amazing teams of PTTR workers across Australia, seeing the difference we’re making.

 What do you do?
 I am the General Manager for Honest to Goodness foods.